foursquare/FSQLocationBroker/README.md

 Setup
 =====
-FSQLocationBroker has no dependencies other than Foundation and CoreLocation.
-Simply add the files to your project and you are ready to go.
+The recommended way to integrate FSQLocationBroker with your app is by adding its framework files to your project.
+You can download the latest version of the frameworks directly from Github's releases page, or use [Carthage](https://github.com/Carthage/Carthage) to download/build them (add `github "foursquare/FSQLocationBroker"` to your Cartfile).

 If you would like to use a custom subclass of FSQLocationBroker in your app, you should set your subclass's class using the `setSharedClass:` method early on in your app life cycle, before the broker singleton is created (like in your app delegate's `application:didFinishLaunchingWithOptions:`).